mikependon/RepoDB.NET/pages/features/repositories.md

 A `repository` is a software design pattern and practice in which it is being implemented as an additional layer between your application and your database.
 It is being represented as a class object within the application.
 Through repository, you are managing how the data is being manipulated from/to the database.

-In this class (the `Repository`), we usually add the basic database operations/methods (i.e.: [Insert](/operation/insert), [Delete](/operation/delete), [Update](/operation/update) and etc).
-But in most cases, we place the advance and reporting operations/methods here (i.e.: `GetTotalOrdersByMonth` or `RecalculateCustomerOrdersByDateRange`).
+In the repository, we usually add the basic database operations (i.e.: [Insert](/operation/insert), [Delete](/operation/delete), [Update](/operation/update) and etc).
+But, we also place the advance operations (i.e.: `GetTotalOrdersByMonth` or `RecalculateCustomerOrdersByDateRange`).

-Then, the code snippets in your application is using the repository object instead of directly accessing the database.
+The code within your application is using the repository object instead of directly accessing the database.
 Those allow the developers to follow the correct chain-of calls and reusability when it comes to data-accessibility.

 #### Type of Repositories